 When would I be in class?

 Classes in the part-time evening program meet Monday through Thursday evenings from approximately 5:45 to 9:25 p.m.
-The current Academic Calendar can be found HERE and this semester’s class schedule can be found HERE.
+Class schedules can be found in Bowen’s Academic Catalog.

 What would my schedule look like?

 During your first year of law school, part-time students are required to take 10 credit hours a semester.